stangeor/USA-Regional-Sales-Analysis/README.md

 Transformed raw transactional data into actionable insights that improved regional sales performance.

-Used Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.
+Leveraged Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.

 ---